Which Wildflower Seed Should I Buy?

 What Kind of Wildflower Seed Mix Should I Buy?

-Essentially, you will find three different types of mixes available from reputable suppliers:
+Essentially, you will find four different types of mixes available from reputable suppliers:

 Cornfield Annuals: These are the wildflowers that used to be a common site in arable fields - cornflowers, poppies etc..
 As they are annuals they need a different management technique and work to make sure they keep setting seed and producing flowers year after year.
-They have a relatively short flowering window and the assemblage of the standard mixes isn't the sort of thing you'd see naturally, but they are incredibly easy and reliable and produce an amazing display of vibrant colour.
+They have a relatively short flowering window and the assemblage of the standard mixes isn't the sort of thing you'd see naturally, but they are incredibly easy and reliable and produce an amazing albeit brief display of vibrant colour.
 They're good for pollinators, but not for anything needing to over-winter.
-They have no relation to wildflower meadows.
+They are not found in wildflower meadows as the sward is permanent.

 Where Is This Seed From?